Zamiell/word-play-helper/README.md

 ### 5) Set Up a Hotkey (Optional)

-You can use [AutoHotkey](https://www.autohotkey.com/) to set up a hotkey to run this script and/or automatically enter a word.
+You can use [AutoHotkey](https://www.autohotkey.com/) to set up a hotkey to automatically enter the word that your cursor is over.
 For example:

 ```ahk
 ; ---------